Omabekee/hackbio-cancer-internship/clustering_essay.md

 ## Applications of Clustering in Cancer Research

-1. **Identification of tumour subtypes/ biomarkers for early diagnosis:** Early diagnosis significantly improves patient survival, reduces treatment costs, and increases our understanding of the tumour immune microenvironment to inform more personalized immunotherapy approaches (Fahami _et al_., 2021)**.** Various domains where clustering algorithms have been applied in this specific area include the detection of genes that have a significant impact on the mortality rate of colon cancer (Fahami _et al_., 2021) and identification of lung cancer subtypes using gene expression and clinical datasets (Kasa _et al_., 2020).
+1. **Identification of tumour subtypes/ biomarkers for early diagnosis:** Early diagnosis significantly improves patient survival, reduces treatment costs, and increases our understanding of the tumour immune microenvironment to inform more personalized immunotherapy approaches (Fahami _et al_., 2021)**.** Various domains where clustering algorithms have been applied in this specific area include the detection of genes that have a significant impact on the mortality rate of colon cancer (Fahami _et al_., 2021) and the identification of lung cancer subtypes using gene expression and clinical datasets (Kasa _et al_., 2020).

 2. **Identification of tumour subtypes for risk assessment and prediction:** The heterogeneity of cancers among individuals is evidence that cancer subtypes exist.
 Clustering algorithms coupled with supervised machine learning algorithms are used to categorize patients into specific low-risk and high-risk groups and then propose prediction models or risk score calculators (Guo _et al_., 2021).